Enough is Enough

 a.
 Close your eyes and take three deep breathes, relax.

 c.
 Now feel the emotions that are caused by being confronted by the sign.
 Allow yourself to feel the discomfort.
 Are you feeling anger, sadness, despair, revenge, or hatred?
 Allow all the feelings to rise to the surface.
 Take a deep breath and envision yourself naming each feeling while placing that energy into the suitcase.
-Place the anger in the suitcase, place the hatred into the suitcase.
-If the feeling does not want to go into the suitcase, take a deep breath and try to place it in the suitcase again.
+Place the anger in the suitcase; place the hatred into the suitcase.
+If the feeling does not want to go into the suitcase, take a deep breath and place it in the suitcase again.
 You have control.
 Now check your body.
 If you have tension in your jaw, shoulders, hands, or anywhere else, place these physical feelings into the suitcase as well.

 d.
 Close the suitcase.
 There is a lock on top.
 Lock the suitcase.
 There is also a handle on top.
 Place the handle facing up to the sky.
 Take a deep cleansing breath and step away from the picnic table, the suitcase, and the sign.

 e.
 High above you, you see a beautiful hawk.
-This hawk sweeps down and with ease lifts the suitcase and begins to fly off with it.
+This hawk sweeps down and, with ease, lifts the suitcase and begins to fly off with it.
 You watch it disappear into the distance.
-You now look at the sign and you say to yourself “I have learned a lesson without having the negatively charged emotion attached.”
+You now look at the sign, and you say to yourself, "I have learned a lesson without having the negatively charged emotion attached."

 f.
-Feeling light, free, and at peace, you turn away and say “I have “Let Go” and now I am moving on for the better and I am wiser.”
+Feeling light, free, and at peace, you turn away and say, "I have “Let Go,” and now I am moving on for the better and I am wiser."
 Envision yourself walking away for ten steps while taking ten deep breaths and then open your eyes.